waseemingly/tp/docs/UserGuide.md

   cannot be deleted.
 * You will not be able to delete a developer role if there are developers in the list with that role.

-Examples of usage:`delete-developer-role UI Manager`
+Example of usage:`delete-developer-role UI Manager`

 * Deletes the UI Manager from the list of developer roles.
 * You can no longer add developers with UIDesigner as their roles.